Dolphin: Intelligence

 Dolphins are known to teach, learn, cooperate, scheme, and grieve.
 The neocortex of many species is home to elongated spindle neurons that, prior to 2007, were known only in hominids.
 In humans, these cells are involved in social conduct, emotions, judgment, and theory of mind.
 Cetacean spindle neurons are found in areas of the brain that are analogous to where they are found in humans, suggesting that they perform a similar function.

 Brain size was previously considered a major indicator of the intelligence of an animal.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain to body mass may increase the amount of brain mass available for more complex cognitive tasks.
-Allometric analysis indicates that mammalian brain size scales at approximately the ⅔ or ¾ exponent of the body mass.
+Allometric analysis indicates that mammalian brain size scales at approximately the two-thirds or three-fourths exponent of the body mass.
 Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalization quotient that can be used as another indication of animal intelligence.
 Orcas have the second largest brain mass of any animal on earth, next to the sperm whale.
 The brain to body mass ratio in some is second only to humans.

 Self-awareness is seen, by some, to be a sign of highly developed, abstract thinking.
 Self-awareness, though not well-defined scientifically, is believed to be the precursor to more advanced processes like meta-cognitive reasoning (thinking about thinking) that are typical of humans.
 Research in this field has suggested that cetaceans, among others, possess self-awareness.